 The downtown Salem area is served by three full interchanges with Interstate 5 (Portland Road, Market Street, and Mission Street (Highway 22E)) and one limited interchange (Salem Parkway).
 The Salem Parkway interchange is about four miles away and is part of the Chemawa Road / Keizer interchange.
 Portland Road connects Interstate 5 with Highway 99E and provides access to downtown from the northeast.
 Market Street is at the extreme north edge of the downtown area, and its interchange is about two miles from downtown.
-Mission Street (Highway 22E) is at the extreme southern edge of the downtown area, and its interchange is about two miles from downtown.
-Mission Street (Highway 22E) is at the extreme southern edge of the Streets in the downtown Salem area, such as Marion Street, Center Street, or State Street, have interchanges at Interstate 5.
+Mission Street (Highway 22E) is at the extreme southern edge of the downtown area, and its interchange is about three miles from downtown.
+No main eastwest streets in the downtown Salem area, such as Marion Street, Center Street, or State Street, have interchanges at Interstate 5.
 Keizer is served by the Chemawa Road, and to a lesser degree, the Brooklake Road interchanges.

-Population growth in the Salem area has been constant since the end of the Second World War until the 21^{st} Century, typically growing over 20 percent a decade.
+Population growth in the Salem area has been constant since the end of the Second World War until the 21st Century, typically growing over 20 percent a decade.
 Since 2000, the growth rate has moderated to under 15 percent per decade.
 Growth has occurred mainly in the outer areas of the urbanized area where there is developable land.
 (For more information, see Appendix A.)

-Table 4-1: Population and Employment within SKATS (2000, 2010, 202 20)
+Table 4-1: Population and Employment within SKATS (2000, 2010, 2020)